 A mile from the market town of Mold, The Jacobean Hall dominates the skyline.
 Rising majestically from its own private grounds, it’s an invitation to get together, to enjoy good company, to take time out to celebrate life.

 The Jacobean Hall is a grown-up getaway, a special celebration within historical grounds, a Grade I-listed manor house just inside Wales.
 Standing guard over the peace, silence and beauty are ancient oaks and elms.
 The hush here is broken only by the hoot of an owl at night or by bat wings at dusk.

 Party in the park on the The Jacobean Hall Estate, with its 100 acres of rolling parkland in the shadow of Moel Famau.
-When the neighbours are bats and bluetits, and oaks and elms, you can be as noisy as you like.

 Follow the tree-lined drive to the three acres of garden within the surrounding stone wall to the historical lletai – vaulted cells once home to wayfarers and travellers displaced by the dissolution of the monasteries.

 Sit out front facing south and toast the rolling acres, walk the Victorian walled garden of the staff cottage with central lawn, fire up the barbie and sizzle some steaks in the country air.
 Pack a picnic and follow your nose down to the River Alyn.

 Take each other on at table tennis, try your hand at croquet.
 Sit back and listen to the symphony of the seasons in a place where privacy is paramount.

 Spaces are special here.
 The Jacobean Hall recalls a world of gentlemen with canes beneath traditional Jacobean beams ticking off misbehaved youngsters.
 Those Jacobean features are still there but, for you, the only reproaching will be about why you didn’t come sooner.